fomightez/may2015feng_gr_m/connecting_all_others.rst

 Some information should scroll by and at the bottom you should now see a text line that starts with something like ``ubuntu@ip-10-235-34-223:~$``.
 You’re now officially connected to the machine at Amazon Web Services.
 Hooray!
-But you have have one last IMPORTANT step to totally take control.
+But you have have one last, IMPORTANT step to totally take control.

 Type: